Visit Us – James Farm Ecological Preserve

 A freshwater wetland area has been created adjacent to the intersection of two of our trails.
 This should be a good spot to see deer, ducks, reptiles and amphibians.
 Stumps and a dead tree crag placed in the water to give variety and a head start to this created habitat.
 Next to the wetland is an observation blind for viewing wildlife.
 Because of the diversity of habitats and open space, the James Farm is an excellent location for birding, particularly during spring and fall migrations.

-The Center for the Inland Bays holds several events at the James Farm throughout the year, including an Annual BBQ in October and the Gardening for the Bays Native Plant Sale in May.
+The Center for the Inland Bays holds the Gardening for the Bays Native Plant Sale in May.
 School programs are held at the James Farm in the spring and fall.

 Click here for information on guided Kayaking Adventure Tours of the Indian River Bay departing from James Farm.
 Tours focus on an educational discovery of Delaware’s Inland Bays.